 I'm not one to make New Year's resolutions.
 In fact, I'm more the type to gently poke fun as people that do, as they tend to have a shorter shelf life than fresh baked bread.
 This year, however, in light of the chaos that Hurricane Harvey caused, which essentially disrupted every habit everybody had formed, I decided to make a list of things I want to do more of (or get back to doing) in 2018.
+Even more to the point, as I wrote elsewhere, many of us could sum up 2018 by observing, "Life is at once the most heartbreaking and most wonderful adventure imaginable."
 With the exception of writing a book, none of these are brand new habits I want to form or new goals I want to accomplish--they are either habits I want to get back to (playing guitar) or take further than I have in the past (writing).

 As I was making the list, they naturally tended to fall into categories, into which I've grouped them below.